tari-project/rfcs/src/TIP-0001_tari_improvement_proposals.md

 ### Provisional

-The TIP is reviewed and generally agreed upon, but not yet fully "Accepted" since it requires some example or prerequisite work within the community.
+The TIP is reviewed and generally agreed upon by the Council, but not yet fully "Accepted" since it requires some example or prerequisite work within the community.
 Once viable reference examples of community/product adoption occurs, the TIP can transition back to Under Review and be Accepted.

 ### Replaced